coreboot/coreboot/Documentation/internals/devicetree_language.md

 Resources for all PCI devices are assigned automatically, or must be assigned in code if they're non-standard.

-Currently, only a single segment is supported, but there is work to make multiple different segments supported, each with a bus 0.
+Only a single segment group is supported per domain, but there can be multiple domains to support the case of multiple segment groups, each with a bus 0.
 Because the bus is not specified, It's assumed that all pci devices that are not behind a pci bridge device are on bus 0.
 If there are additional pci busses in a chip, they can be added behind their bridge device.

 Examples: